aiman10/Cinema-UI/README.md

 ## Introduction

-This was small project I've build to improve my Angular skills.
+This was a small project I've build to improve my Angular skills.
 The idea was to build a ticketing system for a movie theather.

 ## Development server